georgephilippas-ber/finance-fastapi-sqlmodel/README.md

 UNIX/Linux and Linux-like environments (MINGW, WSL) are provided:

 1.**Run the Application**:
-Navigate to the `scripts` directory and execute the following:
+Navigate to the `scripts` directory and execute docker compose using:

    ```bash
    cd ./scripts